 Indian Mehndi and the Sweetness of Laddus

 In Indian weddings, the exchange of rings is accompanied by the exchange of sweets, particularly a popular treat called laddus.
-These sweet balls symbolize the sweetness and joy that the couple will experience in their married life.
+These sweet balls symbolise the sweetness and joy that the couple will experience in their married life.
 Some couples even have their initials or wedding date engraved on the ladoo for a personal touch.

 Scandinavian Kransekake: A Towering Delight